tjmapes/tjmapes.github.io/_posts/2015-01-27-slack-communities-for-ecommerce-and-shopify.md

 The first slack community I started is a place for [all things Ecommerce](http://www.ecommerceslackchat.com).
 If you want advice on any aspect of Ecommerce or want to contribute to the community, please [apply to join](http://www.ecommerceslackchat.com).

-### Talkshopify.com
+### eCommTalk.com (Over 1,000 Members)

 The second slack community I started has a more narrow focus, Shopify.
 This group is for shop owners, theme developers or app developers.
-Any and all are welcome to [apply](http://www.talkshopify.com).
+Any and all are welcome to [apply](http://www.ecommtalk.com).